 As we light the Advent candles, I struggle to remember the order…is the correct pattern: love, joy, peace, hope…or was it love, peace, joy, hope?
-I dunno.
-Whatever it is, can one be better than another, or not precede another?

-No matter what order, the discussion of them each Sunday and finally, Christmas morning, is part of our family’s tradition.
+No matter what the order, the discussion of them each Sunday and finally, Christmas morning, is part of our family tradition.
 The kids know there will be Christmas gift opening after Christmas advent.
 Both aspects of Christmas giving is ours: the packages under the tree and honouring the package that is ours as a birthright — the gifts of love, peace, joy and hope.

 “But hey, mom, can I ask you a question?”

 “You already did. (hee hee) Yes, go ahead,” I respond.

 He ignores me.
 “Is Christmas really all about Jesus as a baby?”

 This is a sincere question.
 Still,”Whhaaa?”
 Indeed, it is.
 So many fun themes to enjoy during the Christmas season, but this is the reason for the season, celebrating God’s introduction of grace through love, joy, peace and hope into the human realm.
 Year in and year out, with so much repetition in our household, I marvel that this tidbit has not been absorbed.